hzqst/MetaHookSv/README.md

 ## Debugging

-1. Run `debug-SvenCoop.bat` (or other games)
+1. Run `debug-SvenCoop.bat`

-2. Open `MetaHook.sln` with Visual Studio, set specified project as launch project, compile the project, then press F5 to start debugging.
+2. Open `MetaHook.sln` with Visual Studio IDE, set specified project as launch project, compile the project, then press F5 to start debugging.

+* Other games follow the same instruction.

+* You should restart Visual Studio IDE to apply changes to debugging profile, if it is running.

 ## MetaHookSv (V3) new features compare to nagist's old metahook (V2)